 "We are hungry": inhabitants of Baconao, Santiago de Cuba, report neglect and isolation

-The complaints were gathered by independent journalist Yosmany Mayeta Labrada and also shared on social media by resident Yulaidy Ge Martines, who described the situation as unsustainable.
+The complaints were gathered by independent journalist Yosmany Mayeta Labrada and also shared on social media by the resident Yulaidy Ge Martines, who described the situation as unsustainable.

-Facebook capture
+Facebook Capture

 This accumulated deterioration has led to a cycle of protests in the province throughout June.
-Residents of San Ricardo took to the streets on Monday after several consecutive days without electricity, and on June 11, residents of the José Martí District protested demanding power, food, and political changes.
+Residents of San Ricardo took to the streets on Monday for several consecutive days without electricity, and on June 11, residents of the José Martí District protested demanding power, food, and political changes.

 In January, the Food Monitor Program had already reported that residents of Santiago were using contaminated water due to state inaction, and by May, five Cuban provinces, including Santiago de Cuba, were facing critical levels of food insecurity.